Gadget structures in proofs of the Kochen-Specker theorem: Introduction

 Besides being useful in the construction of KS sets, we show that $01$-gadgets also form a fundamental primitive in constructing statistical KS arguments \`a la Clifton \cite{Clifton93} and state-independent non-contextuality inequalities as introduced in \cite{YO12}.
 Moreover, we show that an ``extended" Kochen-Specker theorem considered by Pitowsky \cite{Pitowsky} and Abbott et al. \cite{ACS15, ACCS12} can be easily proven using an extension of the notion of $01$-gadgets.
 We give simple constructive proofs of these different results.

 Certain $01$-gadgets have already been studied previously in the literature, as they possess other interesting properties.
 In particular, $01$-gadgets were also used in \cite{Arends09} to show that the problem of checking whether certain families of graphs (which represent natural candidates for KS sets) are $\{0,1\}$-colorable is NP-complete, a result which we refine in the present paper.
+Specific $01$-gadgets have already been studied in the literature, for instance as 'definite prediction sets' in \cite{CA96} and recently as 'true-implies-false sets' in \cite{APSS18} where also minimal constructions in several dimensions were explored.
+A first method to produce different $01$-gadgets was also shown in \cite{CG95}.

 This paper is organized as follows.
 In section~\ref{sec:prel}, we introduce some notation and elementary concepts, in particular the representation of KS sets as graphs.
 In section~\ref{sec:gadget}, we define the notion of $01$-gadgets and establish their relation to KS sets.
 In section~\ref{sec:constr}, we give several constructions of $01$-gadgets and associated KS sets.
 In section~\ref{sec:real}, we show how $01$-gadgets can be used to construct statistical KS arguments.
 In section~\ref{sec:ext}, we also show a simple constructive proof of the extended Kochen-Specker theorem of Pitowsky \cite{Pitowsky} and Abbott et al. \cite{ACCS12} using a notion of extended $01$-gadgets which we introduce.
 In section~\ref{sec:compl}, we show that $01$-gadgets can be used to establish the NP-completeness of $\{0,1\}$-coloring of the family of graphs relevant for KS proofs.
 We finish by a general discussion and conclusion in section~\ref{sec:concl}.